St. Stephen's Cathedral, Passau: Pipe organ

-Additional information

-The information in this article is based on that in its German equivalent.

 The organs at this cathedral have continually been added to over the years.
-The "organ" is really several separate organs of different tonal styles all accessible from one or more consoles.
-Likewise, the organs of the First Congregational Church of Los Angeles, California, USA have grown over the years and play from twin consoles; together, the two organs have 346 ranks and over 20,000 pipes.
+The "organ" is really several separate organs of different tonal styles, all accessible from one or more consoles.
+The organs of the First Congregational Church of Los Angeles, California, U.S. have also grown over the years and play from twin consoles; together, the two organs have 346 ranks and over 20,000 pipes.
 By contrast, the Cadet Chapel Organ of the United States Military Academy, West Point, New York is a single organ.
 It has also been added to continuously over the years and is larger still with more than 23,500 pipes.
 It plays from a single console.